You can contact me by email at email@example.com

 ANN C THRESHER firstname.lastname@example.org

 Hi, I'm a post-doc at Stanford University in the McCoy Family Center for Ethics working with the new School for Sustainability.
 I am also a member of the History, Philosophy and Culture working group for the next generation Event Horizon Telescope where I advise on the ethical aspects of telescope siting.
-I have wide ranging interests within the philosophy of science, with publications in bioethics, philosophy of physics, and a forthcoming book on scientific reliability entitled 'the Tangle of Science; Reliability Beyond the Scientific Method, Rigour, and Objectivity'.
+I have wide ranging interests within the philosophy of science, with publications in bioethics, philosophy of physics, and a forthcoming book on scientific reliability entitled 'the Tangle of Science; Reliability Beyond the Method, Rigour, and Objectivity'.

 I work on emerging technology, with a particular emphasis on scientific ethics and environmental crises.
 Within this I have worked on gene-editing technology, invasive species, and have taught specialised courses on climate change and our moral obligations towards nature.
 More broadly I am interested in the risks and harms that new technologies bring, and some of my current work deals with whether tools like moratoriums, government intervention, and self-regulation can mitigate these risks.

 My work in physics focuses primarily on space-time topology, and general relativity including projects on compact space-times and gravitational waves.
 This is part of a broader interest in the philosophy of time, and I have helped organise and run numerous conferences on the topic, as well as serving as treasurer to the American Philosophy of Time Society.